Fernandohf/Partido-para-que/README.md

 ## How to Run

-1. First run the file `update_db.py`, this file creates update/creates the database.
+1. First run the file `update_db.py`, this file update/creates the SQLLite database.
 2. Run the `Partido_para_que.ipynb` Notebook and follow the instructions.